 Additional information of CER oversight of pipeline abandonment and the process by which the company must follow can be located here.

-The NEB committed to the public, all landowners, indigenous groups and interested stakeholders that cost estimates would be reviewed regularly, at least every five years to ensure sufficient funds are available.
+The NEB committed to the public, landowners, Indigenous groups and interested stakeholders that cost estimates would be reviewed regularly, at least every five years, to ensure sufficient funds are available.
 On February 8, 2016, the NEB initiated the 2016 Abandonment Cost Estimate Review for all Group 1 companies under its jurisdiction, such as the TC Energy Companies.
-The TC Energy Companies filed updated ACEs with the NEB on September 30th, 2016 reflecting costs in 2016 dollars.
-The revised 2016 ACEs also included details modifying its approach to estimating contingency, updated the NEB on consultation activities, and submitted a five-year preliminary decommissioning and abandonment plan.
+The TC Energy Companies filed updated ACEs with the NEB on September 30, 2016 reflecting costs in 2016 dollars.
+The revised 2016 ACEs also included details modifying its approach to estimating contingencies, updated the NEB on consultation activities, and submitted a five year preliminary decommissioning and abandonment plan.
 The five-year plan also addressed associated funding and impacts on funds set aside in each of the TC Energy Companies Abandonment Trusts.
 The NEB approved the TC Energy Companies updated ACEs on April 18, 2018.
 The most recently approved ACEs can be found on the CER site at the links below: